Cloudxtreme/apidocs/system/j.system.unix.md

 @raise RuntimeError: System does not support fork(2)

-### def disableUnixUser(username) (l438)
+#### def disableUnixUser(username)

 Disables a given unix user

 @param username: Name of the user to disable
 @type username: string

-### def checkApplicationInstalled(appname) (l630)

-check if app is installed,  if yes return True

-### def addCronJob(commandToExecute, interval=1, logFilePath=None, replaceLineIfCommandAlreadyInCrontab=True, unit=TimeIntervalUnit.MINUTES) (l94)

-Add a cronjob to the system

-@param commandToExecute: The command to execute
-@type commandToExecute: string
-@param interval: The interval at which to launch the commandToExecute
-@type interval: number
-@param logFilePath: the path of the logfile to redirect the output of crontab to
-@type logFilePath: string
-@param replaceLineIfCommandAlreadyInCrontab: Specifies whether to replace the line if a command already exists in crontab
-@type replaceLineIfCommandAlreadyInCrontab: bool
-@param unit: The unit of the interval
-@type unit: TimeIntervalUnit

-### @staticmethod (l517)
+#### def enableUnixUser(username)

-Checks if a given user is a member of the given group
+Enables a given unix user

-@param username: Username to check for
+@param username: Name of the user to enable
 @type username: string

+#### def executeAsUser(command, username, **kwargs)

+Execute a given command as a specific user

+When calling this method, the command will be wrapped inside 'su' to be executed as some specific user.
+This requires the application which spawns the command to be running as root.

+Next to this, it behaves exactly as C\{j.system.process.execute\}, including the same named arguments.

+@param command: Command to execute
+@type command: string
+@param username: Name of the user to impersonate
+@type username: string

+@returns: Exit code and command output
+@rtype: tuple

+@raises RuntimeError: When the application is not running as root
+@raises RuntimeError: If /bin/su is not available on the system
+@raises ValueError: When the provided username can't be resolved

+@see: jumpscale.system.process.SystemProcess.execute

+#### def executeDaemonAsUser(command, username, **kwargs)

+Execute a given command as a background process as a specific user

+When calling this method, the command will be wrapped inside 'su' to be executed as some specific user.
+This requires the application which spawns the command to be running as root.

+Next to this, it behaves exactly as C\{j.system.process.runDaemon\}, including the same named arguments.

-@param groupname: Group to check for
+@param command: Command to execute
+@type command: string
+@param username: Name of the user to impersonate
-@type groupname: string
+@type username: string

-@returns: Whether the user is a member of the group
+@returns: pid of the process
-@rtype: bool
+@rtype: int

+@raises RuntimeError: When the application is not running as root
+@raises RuntimeError: If /bin/su is not available on the system
+@raises ValueError: When the provided username can't be resolved

+@see: jumpscale.system.process.runDaemon

-### def getBashEnvFromFile(file, var) (l43)
+#### def getBashEnvFromFile(file, var)

 Get the value of an environment variable in a Bash file